jit-1/repo_starter_template_python/README.md

 6. For questions: Use the **Question** template
 7. For documentation: Use the **Documentation Update** template

+### 📝 How to Use Issue Templates

+When creating a new issue on GitHub, you'll see several template options.
+Here's how to use them effectively:

+#### 🐛 Bug Report Template
+**When to use**: Something isn't working as expected **What to include**:
+- Clear description of the bug
+- Step-by-step reproduction instructions
+- Expected vs actual behavior
+- Environment details (OS, Python version, Poetry version)
+- Screenshots if applicable
+- Error messages or logs

+#### ✨ Feature Request Template
+**When to use**: You want to suggest a new feature or enhancement **What to include**:
+- Brief summary of the feature
+- Problem it solves
+- Proposed solution
+- Use case examples
+- Alternative solutions considered

+#### ❓ Question Template
+**When to use**: You need help or clarification
+**What to include**:
+- Clear question
+- Context/background information
+- What you've already tried
+- Environment details

+#### 📚 Documentation Template
+**When to use**: Documentation needs improvement **What to include**:
+- Current state description
+- What needs to be updated
+- Proposed changes
+- Additional context

 ## 🏆 Best Practices Included

 - **Code Formatting**: Black for consistent code style